 Is this a real team?

-A simple definition of a team is ‘two or more individuals working together to achieve a common goal’.
+The most simple definition of a team is ‘two or more individuals working together to achieve a common goal’.
 Working together is a critical concept as task interdependence differentiates a team from a group.
-With a group, individuals may be working alongside each other, however they are not working together to achieve a specific goal.
 You must have a real team, with team tasks to perform and members need to know who is on the team.

 Does this team have a compelling purpose for its work together?